NilaShanmugam/CICD/README.md

 # Distilled-Project
 # Pre-Requisites:
 1. Install Visual Studio Code(Preferred IDE - Optional)
 2. Install NodeJS: Download and Install Node JS.
+(Use Node Version >= 16.4.2 )
 3. Clone this repository in local and open the project folder in VS Code Terminal / Command Prompt
 4. Enter the below command in terminal, to start the Playwright installation.
 It creates Package.json, Installs npm library.

+   1. While getting started with playwright it asks for few questions as below :
+   2. Do you want to use TypeScript or JavaScript? · TypeScript
+   3. Where to put your end-to-end tests? · e2e
+   4. Add a GitHub Actions workflow? (y/N) · true
+   5. Install Playwright browsers (can be done manually via 'npx playwright install')?
+(Y/n) · true

        ```npm init playwright@latest```